Skip to main content

 Restless sitting on the sidelines, Katherine found a way to contribute.
 She joined a student research group that gathers raw COVID-19 data that will later be analyzed.
 “We can see how patients are doing from different points of view—comorbidity, how treatments are working and other issues.”
 The group began collection shortly after students were dismissed from clinicals as a safety precaution.
 St. Joe doctors then asked for student volunteers.
 “I had to jump in.
 We have access to electronic medical records on our phones so we can review the progress notes, make sure overnight patients didn’t have adverse events, read the complaints and look through notes from nurses and specialists.
 It’s a way for us to help care for patients from afar.”

 Inspired to enter the medical field from family members, Katherine said she is intrigued with how a body works internally.
-The internal medicine student was able to witness various procedures, echocardiograms and arrythmias before the virus stopped hands-on work.
+The internal medicine student was able to witness various procedures, echocardiograms and arrhythmias before the virus stopped hands-on work.
 Now she is enrolled in an online elective with Cleveland Clinic but misses the patient interaction.
 For fun, Katherine enjoys watching movies, taste-testing different culinary cuisine and traveling.
 Moving to Miami from Nicaragua 20 years ago, Katherine said she looks forward to exploring Michigan once the state reopens and planning a visit to the Sunshine State to reunite with her family.

 Ramzi Ibrahim